pvilas/fin_sanctions/README.md

 pip install Distance
 ```

-The apsw provides direct access to sqlite.
-We will use it do get the fts and spellfix extensions.
-It is possible to use it with the traditional db-api python driver.
+The apsw sqlite driver provides direct access to sqlite.
+We use it do get direct access to the fts and spellfix extensions.
 The [official](http://rogerbinns.github.io/apsw/index.html) documentation is extensive.
-The only issue is with virtualenv, we have installed the library without the *--user* parameter.
-Moreover, note the enable-all-extensions option.More information is on the [download](http://rogerbinns.github.io/apsw/download.html#easy-install-pip-pypi) page.
+We have installed the library without the *--user* parameter and be aware of the enable-all-extensions option.
+More information is on the [download](http://rogerbinns.github.io/apsw/download.html#easy-install-pip-pypi) page.
 Make sure you have the virtual environment activated before the installation.

 ```
 pip install https://github.com/rogerbinns/apsw/releases/download/3.13.0-r1/apsw-3.13.0-r1.zip \